Juniper: benefits, dosage, contraindications

 Anti-inflammatory

-Juniper fruit has been tested in the laboratory and shown to block the release of certain chemicals involved in inflammation, such as prostaglandins and a substance that activates blood platelets.
-When a juniper extract was orally given to rats, it significantly reduced paw edema caused by a substance called carrageenan.
-In fact, juniper extract decreased swelling by 60%, which is even more effective than indomethacin, an anti-inflammatory drug, which reduced swelling by 45% in this study.
+The juniper fruit has been tested in the laboratory and was shown to be able to block the release of certain chemicals involved in inflammation, such as prostaglandins and a substance that activates blood platelets.
+When a juniper extract was given orally to rats, it significantly reduced paw swelling caused by a substance called carrageenan.
+In fact, the juniper extract decreased swelling by 60%, which is even more effective than indomethacin, an anti-inflammatory drug, which reduced swelling by 45% in that study.

 Usages associés

-Juniper has demonstrated hepato-protective effects in animal research.
-Compared to rats receiving a placebo, rats receiving juniper and then exposed to CCl4 (a toxic product) had less pronounced increases in liver enzyme levels.
+Juniper has demonstrated hepatoprotective effects in animal research.
+Compared with rats receiving a placebo, rats receiving juniper and then exposed to CCl4 (a toxic agent) had less pronounced increases in serum levels of liver enzymes.
 Ethanol and aqueous extracts of juniper may be effective.

 Usages associés